Pielover98/AsteroidsAIE/Readme.md

+# Opengl Asteroids Remake

-This is a modern remake of the atari game Asteroids.
-It was made using opengl using freeglut and c++ for an assesment at AIE
+## This is a modern remake of the atari game Asteroids.
+It was made using opengl with freglut and C++ for an assesment at AIE

-Made by Xavier Melton

-xavier.melton@students.aie.edu.au

-In order to run the project using the debugger in visual studios you may need to change the project from x64 to x86
+## In order to run the project in visual studios you need to change the project form  x64 to x86 once opened